FAQs

 What happens after the draft policy is reviewed?

-Following community consultation, consolidated report summarising all feedback received, will be sent to Council, along with the revised draft policy for endorsement.
+Following community consultation, a consolidated report summarising all feedback received, will be sent to Council, along with the revised draft policy for endorsement.
 Councillors may choose to endorse the revised policy as proposed (unchanged), or they may choose to adopt the policy with further revisions.
 Councillors may choose to seek further information from staff, or they may choose to defer the matter and provide further direction to staff.

 Once the policy is finalised and adopted, Council will release updates to the public.
 These updates will outline what (if any) further amendments were made, how the results of community consultation were incorporated into the policy, and any associated actions arising.